10 Ideas for Improving Employee Experience

 This mistake will have an impact on their fellow employees – their internal customers – because somebody else within the organization now has to take care of that to get it right.

-With thanks to Shep Hyken, Chief Amazement Officer (CAO) at Shepard Presentations LLC
+Contributed by: Shep Hyken, Chief Amazement Officer (CAO) at Shepard Presentations LLC

 4. Create an Environment That Excites People